-The probable pool size of drug candidates for this process is huge and of the order of 10.
+The key processes in the drug discovery process are identifying hits and their optimization into leads.44 The probable pool size of drug candidates for this process is huge and of the order of 1063.
 Hence utilizing conventional macroscale methods for the generation and optimization of drug candidates can be an exhaustive process.
 Microscale technologies are more useful in generating drug candidates owing to their lesser reagent volume requirement and short reaction times.
-They can also be utilized for the synthesis of chemical libraries and hence enhance the chances of discovering new chemical entities.
+They can also be utilized for the synthesis of chemical libraries and hence enhance the chances of discovering new chemical entities.32